1.1 The following definitions and rules of interpretation apply in this Agreement:

 - the Client hereby indemnifies, and keeps indemnified, the Agency against any losses, costs and expenses caused by any act or omission of the Client which puts the Agency in breach of any such Third Party Contracts.

-7.4 The Agency shall provide the Client with a copy of any relevant Third Party Contract if requested to do so and if authorised by the relevant third party.
+7.3 The Agency shall provide the Client with a copy of any relevant Third Party Contract if requested to do so and if authorized by the relevant third party.

 - Online global media databases